ExpediaDotCom/tesla/README.md

 000000d
 ```

 As you can see, the first byte is ```0x0C``` (12).
-It follows 12 bytes.
+It follows 12 bytes of UTF-8 encoded string ```Hello Tesla!```.
+For more information about Tesla binary encoding, please consult [Tesla Specificiation](#spec).

 Our clients generally will write some source code to decode a binary message.
 Before a client can decode a binary message, he will need to know the format of the message.
-In Tesla, we just share the schema file (TML) to our client.
-Client can run Tesla compiler generate their own code, possibly another programming language, to parse the binary messages.
+In Tesla, we just share the schema file (TML) to our clients.
+Clients can run Tesla compiler to generate their own code, possibly in another programming language, to parse the binary messages.

-Now, let's build a client application to parse this binary message.
-Instead of creating a client application, we just add another class to our ```hello``` project so that the jar can be used as both client and server.
+Now, let's build a client application to parse our binary message.
+To make it easier, we don't create a separate client project, instead, we just add another class to our ```hello``` project so that the jar can be used as both client and server.

 Create file ```src/main/java/com/mycompany/hello/HelloTesla.java``` with following source code.